 The Australian government is yet to make a move to respond to these factors and seek to improve the uptake of SME finance.
 As things stand, we’re stuck in the environment of traditional lending standards being even more rigorously applied during a period of economic uncertainty.

 Unlike Australia, the US saw an increase in the value of small business loans outstanding, both in the years prior to the COVID outbreak and throughout the uncertain years during the response.
 Interestingly, the increase in small business loans over recent years was largely attributable to big banks increasing their small business loan commitments, whilst growth in SME loans throughout the pandemic was bolstered by smaller lenders.
 The value of outstanding small business loans for loans less than $1 million (small business loans) increased by 39% in just 6 months from the end of 2019 to the end of June 2020.

 Until 2019, it was almost solely lending institutions who had >$10 billion worth of assets who were driving the increase in SME finance.

-A look at the most recent Small Business Credit Survey, conducted by the reserve banks of 12 major US states, gives an idea behind the reasons small business lending has increased over recent years.
-The variety of lending solutions, the variety of lenders, and most importantly the understanding of alternative financing options by US SMEs, appears to be higher than it is in Australia.
+A look at the Small Business Credit Survey from 2020, conducted by the reserve banks of 12 major US states, gives an idea behind the reasons small business lending increased in the years prior to 2020.
+It seems the variety of lending solutions, the variety of lenders, and most importantly the understanding of alternative financing options by US SMEs, appears to be higher than it is in Australia.

 US SME Lending Post-Pandemic